vladtf/ReportView/README.md

-# Gui for accessing a data base.
+# GUI for accessing a data base.